Crossing into Bosnia: a day in Mostar and Kravice

 A day trip from Dubrovnik to Mostar does not give you Bosnia-Herzegovina in any serious sense.
 It gives you one city, one bridge, one waterfall, a few hours of a country that is many things.
 Our guide was clear about this: Mostar is not representative of the whole, and the war narrative that surrounds it for international visitors does not exhaust what the country is.

 What it gave us, honestly, was curiosity.
 We left with a list of things to return for: the Blagaj monastery where the Buna river emerges from a cliff face; the medieval fortified town of Počitelj; the forests of the central highlands.
+Several tours now combine Mostar with both of those stops in a single day — see our Počitelj and Blagaj day trip guide if that fuller version appeals more than the bridge-and-waterfall combination we did.
 The day trip to Mostar is best understood as an introduction rather than an experience of a place.
 A well-structured, genuinely affecting introduction, but not the whole story.